Doshibu/InfernalDungeon/README.md

 ###Bonus  :sunglasses:  :fries: !###
 You can directly act on the simulation running acting on :
-- Vitesse de simulation
+- Simulation speed
-- Mode "pas à pas"
+- "Step by step" mode
-- Mode "normal"
+- "Normal" mode